 ‘[A] searing account of the Church’s treatment of women during its period of dominance over Irish society … It is never less than compelling’ – Irish Independent

 Since 2010, I have reported internationally on issues of conflict, migration, and marginalisation.
 After several years freelancing, I completed an M.A. at Columbia University Graduate School of Journalism and interned on the health and science desk of The Washington Post.
 In 2015, as an Overseas Press Club Fellow based in Nigeria’s megacity of Lagos, I worked with the Associated Press and reported from the north on the work of female activists, the politics of language and the Boko Haram conflict.
 In 2016, I spent time in South Africa as an International Reporting Project fellow, reporting on sex workers’ access to healthcare and the campaign for decriminalisation.

-In 2017, she travelled twice to Syria, writing about everyday people living amidst the war, from cancer patients seeking treatment across front lines to young brides whose fathers had been forcibly disappeared.
+I have reported from within Syria during the conflict, writing about everyday people living amidst the war, from cancer patients seeking treatment across front lines to young brides whose fathers had been forcibly disappeared.

 I am currently based in Dublin writing about inequality, politics and legacy.